neil-oliver/Major-Studio-1/dv_method/README.md

 *(scatterplot, scatter graph, scatter chart, scattergram, or scatter diagram)*

 ## Description / Use
-A scatter plot is a visualization method designed to show the relationship (if any) between two variables.
+A scatter plot is a visualization method designed to show the correlation (which can be positive, negative or null) between two variables.
 This is achieved by plotting the two points on a horizontal (X) and veretical (Y) axis using a [cartesian coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system).
 Additional variables can be included through the adaptation of color, shape and size.

 ## History
 - Cartesian coordinate system developed by René Descartes in the 17th century.